dywisor/roverlay/doc/rst/usage.rst

    disk
       * 50-55GB disk space for the R packages
-      * a filesystem that supports symbolic links
+      * a filesystem that supports symbolic or hard links
       * there will be many small-sized files (ebuilds), so a filesystem with lots of inodes and a small block size may be advantageous